Praveenrpw/Product_Regional_Sales_Analysis/README.md

 Fetching filtered rows directly into Python for further analysis or manipulation.

 # Two-Way Data Flow:
---Uploaded transformed data from Python to MySQL for structured storage.
+-- Uploaded transformed data from Python to MySQL for structured storage.
---Retrieved specific subsets of data from MySQL back into Python for additional analysis.
+-- Retrieved specific subsets of data from MySQL back into Python for additional analysis.